-As an avid runner, I love the Sportwatch.
+Now, as an avid runner, I love the Sportwatch.
 I believe it has made me run faster, farther, and more often.
 And the watch isn't bad looking either.
 Many times, GPS watches are big and bulky, and you never want to wear them.
-But the Nike+ GPS Sportwatch has a nice design (not to mention fun colors)!
+But the Nike+ GPS Sportwatch has a nice design -- not to mention fun colors!

-But let's start with the obvious: it's cool.
-Who doesn't want to wear a digital wristband, complete with 20 LED lights and a matrix display?
+So what exactly is the Nike FuelBand?
+Let's start with the obvious: it's cool.
+Who doesn't want to wear a digital wristband, that lights up with 20 LED lights and a matrix display?

 It tracks: Fuel points earned, calories burned, steps taken, and also serves as a watch.

-But say you're on a stair-machine, or riding a bike.
-Unless you put it around your ankle, the FuelBand will not register any movement, even though you are clearly moving.
+But say you're on a stair-machine, riding a bike, or doing yoga -- the FuelBand will not register any movement, even though you are clearly moving.

 |Mid-day Fuel check.|

 Like the iPod sensor and the Sportwatch, the FuelBand, easily syncs to your computer.
-Using the same account on Nikeplus.com, you're able to track your daily progress.
-It's here where you personalize your FuelBand and set your daily Fuel goal.
+It uses the same account on Nikeplus.com, and you're able to track your daily progress in one place.
+That is where you're also able personalize your FuelBand and set your daily Fuel goal.

-At the end of each day, plug the FuelBand into your computer and watch your results pop up right in front of you (or wirelessly, via an app).
-Syncing to a computer also recharges the FuelBand (it usually only needs 20-30 minutes to fully recharge).
+At the end of each day, plug the FuelBand into your computer and watch your results pop up in front of you (or wirelessly, via an app).
+Syncing to a computer also recharges the FuelBand (it usually lasts three or four days without recharging, and only needs about 20-30 minutes to fully recharge).

 The FuelBand doesn't lie.
 If you've sat at your desk, or in front of the TV for too long, the FuelBand will tell you that it's time to move.
-It won't literally tell you, but on several occasions, I've been enjoying an easy morning, only to check my FuelBand and see a measly 200 Fuel points.
+It won't literally tell you.
+On several occasions, I've been enjoying an easy morning, only to check my FuelBand and see a measly 200 Fuel points.
 That means it's time to go!

 Also, on one or two occasions, I've found myself doing jumping jacks at 11 o'clock at night because I'm a few hundred points short of my Fuel goal.
-The FuelBand gets you moving, that's for sure.
+The FuelBand will get you moving, that's for sure.

-It's fun because it makes being active, and being mobile, a game.
+It's fun because it makes being active, and moving, a game.
 We all love competing, so whether it's competing against your previous best, or against your best friend, the FuelBand will get you moving!

-In our society, where we seem to need a little extra push to get moving, I think the FuelBand is an excellent motivator, and actually, a reality check as well!
+In our society, where we seem to need a little extra push to get active, I think the FuelBand is an excellent motivator, and actually, a reality check as well!

 If you don't need motivation to move, maybe the FuelBand isn't for you.
-But if you're active, and want to see your results displayed in front of you, or seek extra competition; or you're inactive, and trying to move those legs a little bit more, then I think the FuelBand is a great investment ($149).
+But if you're active, and want to track your results, or seek some extra competition (or you're inactive, and trying to move those legs a little more), then I think the FuelBand is a great investment ($149).

 (Two side notes: 1) If you're deciding between the GPS Sportwatch, and a FuelBand, and you're a runner, go with the Sportwatch, hands down.
 Having the GPS capabilities is an incredible tool for runners.
 And the Nike Plus software is an added bonus!
 2) It is not recommended to swim or shower with your FuelBand on.
 It is water resistant, not water proof.)